-Police shootings: Trials and convictions are rare for officers
+Police shootings: Trials, convictions are rare for officers

 No charges

-Eric Garner -- The 43-year-old man died after being tackled to the ground and being held in a chokehold by New York City police officers for allegedly selling cigarettes illegally.
-Garner, who has asthma, said, "I can't breathe," as the incident was captured on cellphone video and died later that day on July 17, 2014.
+The 43-year-old man died after being tackled to the ground and held in a chokehold by New York City police officers on July 17, 2014, for allegedly selling cigarettes illegally.
+Garner, who has asthma, said, "I can't breathe," as the incident was captured on cell-phone video and died later that day.

 Outcome: Grand jury decided not to indict Officer Daniel Pantaleo.
-The city settles with Garner's estate for $5.9 million.
+The city settled with Garner's estate for $5.9 million.

-Michael Brown -- The unarmed 18-year-old is fatally shot after a struggle with a police officer in Ferguson, Missouri, on August 9, 2014.
+The unarmed 18-year-old was fatally shot after a struggle with a police officer in Ferguson, Missouri, on August 9, 2014.
 Documents show that Officer Darren Wilson fired his gun 12 times.

-Outcome: Grand jury decided not to indict Wilson.
-Protests erupt.
+Outcome: Grand jury decided not to indict Wilson, leading to renewed protests.
+Brown's family reached a civil settlement with the city in June 2017.

-Tamir Rice -- The 12-year-old Cleveland teenager was shot by a police officer, who was responding to a 911 call claiming a person was pointing "a pistol" at people.
-An officer in training, Timothy Loehmann shot at Rice, who was carrying an air pistol, within moments of arriving at the scene in November 2014.
+The 12-year-old Cleveland teenager was shot by a police officer, who was responding to a 911 call claiming a person was pointing "a pistol" at people.
+An officer in training, Timothy Loehmann, shot at Rice, who was carrying an air pistol, within moments of arriving at the scene in November 2014.

-Outcome: Grand jury decided not to indict Loehmann and another officer, Frank Garmback.
-Administrative charges filed against three officers this year.
+Outcome: A grand jury decided not to indict Loehmann or the officer who was with him, Frank Garmback.
+Loehmann was fired in May 2017 for being untruthful on his job application, and Garmback was suspended for 10 days for violating tactical rules relating to how he drove to the shooting scene.
+A dispatcher was suspended for eight days in March 2017 for failing to relay a citizen's 911 report that Rice was "probably a juvenile" and that his gun was "probably fake," and another officer was suspended for two days at that time for working a second job near the shooting scene without permission.

-Sandra Bland -- The 28-year-old woman was found dead in her cell three days after being arrested in Waller County, Texas, for allegedly failing to use her turn signal in July 2015.
+The 28-year-old woman was found dead in her cell three days after being arrested in Waller County, Texas, for allegedly failing to use her turn signal in July 2015.

 Outcome: Grand jury decided not to indict any of the county jail employees.

-Alton Sterling -- The 37-year-old Louisiana man was fatally shot after being pinned to the ground by officers outside a Baton Rouge convenience store in July 2016.
+The 37-year-old Louisiana man was fatally shot after being pinned to the ground by officers outside a Baton Rouge convenience store in July 2016.
 Police said he was reaching for a gun.

-Outcome: No federal civil rights charges against the officers, but state charges are possible.

-Sylville Smith -- The 23-year old man was shot after a brief chase by then-Milwaukee officer Dominique Heaggan-Brown.
-The shooting after a traffic stop sparked days of unrest in Milwaukee.

 Cases that have yet to go trial

-Laquan McDonald -- The 17-year-old Chicago teenager died after being shot by a police officer 16 times in October 2014.
+The 17-year-old Chicago teenager died after being shot by a police officer 16 times in October 2014.
 Dashcam video of the shooting contradicted nearly everything police said happened the night he died in October.
 It showed McDonald walking away from police as he held a 4-inch knife, not lunging toward officers, as police had said.
-The officer Jason Van Dyke was charged with first-degree murder and earlier this year, indicted on 16 additional counts of aggravated battery with a firearm.
+The officer, Jason Van Dyke, was charged with first-degree murder and in 2017 indicted on 16 additional counts of aggravated battery with a firearm.
 He has pleaded not guilty.
+Three other officers were charged in June 2017 with conspiracy, official misconduct and obstruction of justice, a special prosecutor said.

-Jordan Edwards -- The 15-year-old teenager was fatally shot by a Texas police officer as he was riding in a car while leaving a house party on April 29.
+The 15-year-old teenager was fatally shot by a Texas police officer as he was riding in a car while leaving a house party on April 29, 2017.
 Police in Balch Springs said the officer fired into a car as it was driving away from a party, killing Jordan, an unarmed black teenager in the front passenger seat.
-That officer, Roy Oliver, was fired on May 2 and prosecutors charged him with first degree murder three days later.
-He turned himself in and remains free on bond.
+That officer, Roy Oliver, was fired on May 2, 2017, and prosecutors charged him with first-degree murder three days later.
+A grand jury indicted Oliver two months later on one count of murder in Edwards' death and four counts of aggravated assault with a deadly weapon by a public servant in connection with the four other people in the car.
+His jury trial is set to begin January 22, 2018.